-- Your organization will collaborate with a faculty member to develop the service-learning project together;
+- Your organization will collaborate with a faculty member to develop the community-engaged learning project together;

-- Students (typically in groups) will work with your organization through a service-learning course; and
+- Students (typically in groups) will work with your organization through a community-engaged learning course; and

 - Students will rotate through your organization each semester.